ipapadimitriou/ipapadimitriou.github.io/_teaching/QFTII.md

 ---
 layout: page
-title: Math Methods for Physics 2
+title: Advanced topics in QFT
-description: undergraduate course given at the National and Kapodistrian University of Athens
+description: graduate course given at the National and Kapodistrian University of Athens
 img:
-importance: 3
+importance: 1
-category: undergraduate
+category: graduate
 related_publications:
 ---